Underdisc/Varkor/readme.md

 cl[32|64].bat
 ```

 ...and everything is ready to go.
-The next step is to setup the Ninja build by running CMake and finally build the project.
+The next step is to setup the Ninja generator by running CMake and finally build the project.
 From `build/msvc[32|64]/` run the following.

 ```
 cmake -G "Ninja" -DCMAKE_BUILD_TYPE=MinSizeRel ../../
 ninja
 ```

-If you setup everything properly and I didn't break something, everything should build.
+If you did everything properly and I didn't break something, everything should build.

 ### MinGW